-Incen tive for Post, Digital and Visual Effect (PDV) production in Australia 4
+Ince ntive for Post, Digital and Visual Effects (PDV) production in Australia 4

 1. Introduction 4

-1.1.
-Overview of the PDV Offset 5
+1.1 Overview of the PDV Offset

 1.1.1 Definition of PDV 5

 1.1.2 Provisional certification 6

 1.1.3 Final certification 6

 1.1.4 Tax Secrecy 7

 2. PDV Offset eligibility 7

 2.1.
-Eligible applicants 7
+Eligible applicants

 2.1.1 The company 7

 2.1.2 Responsible company 8

 2.2.
-Eligible formats and distribution 9
+Eligible formats and distribution

 2.2.1 Eligible television series 9

-2.2.2 Commencement, completion and timeframes 10
+2.2.2 Commencement, completion and timeframes

 2.3.
-Production Expenditure, QAPE and thresholds 10
+Production Expenditure, QAPE and thresholds

-2.3.1 Production Expenditure 10
+2.3.1 Production Expenditure

-2.3.3 Currency exchange 12
+2.3.2 Currency exchange

-2.3.4 Expenditure threshold 12
+2.3.3 Expenditure threshold

-2.3.5 Auditor's statement 12
+2.3.4 Auditor's statement

 2.4.
-Exclusion of access to other Australian Government incentives 13
+Exclusion of access to other Australian Government incentives

 2.4.1 Access to other incentives (such as state and territory government support) 13

 2.5.
 Productions which commenced before 1 July 2011 14

 3. Application and process 14

 3.1.
 Provisional application 14

-3.1.1 Provisional application form 15
+3.1.1 Provisional application form 14

-3.1.2 Eligible applicants 15
+3.1.2 Eligible applicants 14

 3.1.3 Assessment 15

 3.1.4 Notification 15

 3.2.
-Final certification 16
+Final certification 15

-3.2.1 Application Form 16
+3.2.1 Application Form

-3.2.2 Statutory declaration 16
+3.2.2 Digital Declaration

-3.2.3 Submitting your application 17
+3.2.3 Submitting your application 16

-3.2.4 Consideration by the Film Certification Advisory Board 17
+3.2.4 Consideration by the Film Certification Advisory Board

-3.2.5 Advice from an independent film production consultant 17
+3.2.5 Advice from an independent film production consultant

-3.2.6 Film Certification Advisory Board advice to the Minister 18
+3.2.6 Film Certification Advisory Board advice to the Minister

-3.2.7 Notification 18
+3.2.7 Notification

-3.2.8 Submission to the Australian Tax Office 18
+3.2.8 Submission to the Australian Tax Office

-3.2.9 Statement of reasons and appeal of decision 18
+3.2.9 Statement of reasons and appeal of decision

-3.2.10 Revocation of a certificate 19
+3.2.10 Revocation of a certificate

-3.2.11 Copy of the completed production 19
+3.2.11 Copy of the completed production

 3.3.
-Confidentiality 19
+Confidentiality

-4. Contacts 20
+Cont tacts 19

-5. List of acronyms and abbreviations 20
+l ict / of acronyms and abbreviations 19

-•
+LISU 19

-Incentive for Post, Digital and Visual Effect (PDV) production in Australia
+Incentive for Post, Digital and Visual Effects (PDV) production in Australia

-The PDV Offset is part of the Australian Screen Production Incentive.
-The Australian Government supports film, television and other screen production in Australia through the Australian Screen Production Incentive in three streams:
+The PDV Offset is part of the Australian Screen Production Incentive (ASPI).
+The Australian Government supports film, television and other screen production in Australia through the ASPI.
+The ASPI comprises three refundable tax offsets, the:

-- 1. the Producer Offset, a 40 per cent rebate on the qualifying spend of qualifying Australian films and a 30 per cent rebate for other qualifying media; - the Post, Digital and Visual Effects (PDV) Offset, a 30 per cent rebate on the qualifying Australian expenditure related to PDV production (including for productions shot overseas); and - 3. the Location Offset, a 16.5 per cent rebate on Australian spend of large-budget productions (that do not satisfy the significant Australian content test for the Producer Offset).
+- 1. Producer Offset, a 40 per cent rebate on the qualifying spend of qualifying Australian films and a 30 per cent rebate for other qualifying productions that contain significant Australian content; - 2.
+Post, Digital and Visual Effects (PDV) Offset, a 30 per cent rebate on the qualifying Australian expenditure related to PDV production (including for productions shot overseas); and - 3.
+Location Offset, a 30 per cent rebate on the qualifying Australian spend of large-scale productions.